 Water heating costs a lot for the average American household.
 It ends up being between 15% and 20% of your utility bills for most households.
 That’s why it’s important to replace your water heater when it gets old.
 We want to help you make the right choice when that time comes around.
-In this blog, we offer the pros and cons of the two main categories of water heater, so you can be an informed consumer.
+In this blog, we offer the pros and cons of the two main categories of water heaters, so you can be an informed consumer.

 Traditional Tank Systems

 Tank systems are the standard here in the States and have been around for years.
 They’re straightforward and simple systems.
 A tank, typically between 20 and 80 gallons in size, stores heated water for later distribution to your hot water faucets.
-This is a great set-up because you will have a large store of hot water ready, but there are some downsides which we will get into.
+This is a great set-up because you will have a large store of hot water ready, but there are some downsides that we will get into.

 The Benefits